Louis Moore (historian)

 Louis Moore is an American historian.
-He is a professor of history at Grand Valley State University.
+He is a professor of history at Michigan State University.
 He studies African American History, Civil Rights, and the history of sport, particularly the connections between race and sports in American history.
 Together with the historian Derrick White, Moore hosts The Black Athlete podcast.

 Career

 Moore attended California State University, Sacramento, where he graduated with a BA degree in 2001.
 He then studied history as a graduate student at The University of California, Davis, obtaining an MA in 2005 and a PhD in 2008.

 In 2017, Moore published the book I fight for a living: Boxing and the Battle for Black Manhood, 1880–1915.
 The book is a study of the careers of African American prizefighters around the turn of the 20th century.
 In I fight for a living, Moore analyzes the community of African American boxers as a community of workers, viewing boxing as a path to potential financial success that challenged the system of Jim Crow.
 In situating boxing as a type of labor, Moore uses evidence from African American press outlets to study the social and economic context of boxing, and investigates a tension between the rare chance for financial success that boxing offered to Black men and its reputation as a violent and socially marginal enterprise.
 He also investigates the racism of the sport, including the color line and the use of Social Darwinist theories, and how that racism was challenged by successful African American boxers like Peter Jackson and Jack Johnson towards the end of the 20th century.
 He also documents the exploitation of African American boxers by the era's almost exclusively white boxing managers.